Nakhchivan Autonomous Republic: Early history

 The oldest material culture artifacts found in the region date back to the Neolithic Age.
 On the other hand, Azerbaijani archaeologists have found that the history of Nakhchivan dates back to the Stone Age (Paleolithic).
 As a result of archaeological diggings, archaeologists discovered a great number of Stone-Age materials in different regions of Nakhchivan.
 These materials were useful to study the Paleolithic age in Azerbaijan.
 Pollen analysis conducted in Gazma Cave (Sharur District) suggests that humans in the Middle Palaeolithic (Mousterian) lived not only in the mountain forests but also in the dry woodlands found in Nakhchivan.
-Several archaeological sites dating from the Neolithic have also been found in Nakhchivan, including the ancient town of Ovchular Tepesi, which also includes some of the oldest salt mines in the world.
+Several archaeological sites dating from the Neolithic and Chalcolithic periods have also been found in Nakhchivan, including the ancient towns of Nakhchivan Tepe (near the city of Nakhchivan) and Ovchular Tepesi.
+Some of the oldest salt mines in the world have also been discovered.

 The region was part of the states of Urartu and later Media.
 It became part of the Satrapy of Armenia under Achaemenid Persia c.
 521 BC.
 After the death of Alexander the Great in 323 BC several generals of the Macedonian army, including Neoptolemus, attempted but failed to take control of the region, and it was ruled by the native Armenian dynasty of Orontids until Armenia was conquered by Antiochus III the Great (ruled 222–187 BC).

 In 189 BC, Nakhchivan became part of the new Kingdom of Armenia established by Artaxias I. Within the kingdom, the region of present-day Nakhchivan was part of the Ayrarat, Vaspurakan and Syunik provinces.
 According to the early medieval Armenian historian Movses Khorenatsi, from the third to second centuries, the region belonged to the Muratsyan nakharar family but after disputes with central power, King Artavazd I massacred the family and seized the lands and formally attached it to the kingdom.
 The area's status as a major trade center allowed it to prosper; as a result, many foreign powers coveted it.
 According to the Armenian historian Faustus of Byzantium (5th century), when the Sassanid Persians invaded Armenia, Sassanid King Shapur II (310–380) removed 2,000 Armenian and 16,000 Jewish families in 360–370.
 In 428, the Armenian Arshakuni monarchy was abolished and Nakhchivan was annexed by Sassanid Persia.
 In 623, possession of the region passed to the Byzantine Empire but was soon left to its own rule.
 Sebeos referred to the area as Tachkastan.
 According to the 5th-century Armenian author Koriun, Nakhchivan was the place where the Armenian scholar Mesrop Mashtots finished the creation of the Armenian alphabet and opened the first Armenian schools.
 This occurred in the province of Goghtan, which corresponds to Nakhchivan's modern Ordubad district.